Yetangitu/books/README.md

 many requests from your IP to be registered, this again to avoid your IP being blocked.
 The OCLC classification service is not run as a production service (I asked them).

+Return values are stored in the following order:

+   MD5,DDC,LCC,NLM,FAST,AUTHOR,TITLE

+DDC, LCC and NLM are enclosed within double quotes and can contain multiple space-separated values.
+FAST, AUTHOR and TITLE are base64 encoded since these fields can contain a whole host of unwholesome characters which can mess up CSV.
+The AUTHOR field currentlydecodes to a pipe ('|') separated list of authors in the format:

+   LAST_NAME, NAME_OR_INITIALS, DATE_OF_BIRTH-[DATE_OF_DEATH] [[ROLE[[;ROLE]...]]]

+This format could change depending on what OCLC does with the (experimental) service.
 ```

 ## Installation